 A variable combination of aviation lab projects and theory subjects offered to address particular needs of aviation students in atypical situations.
+Prerequisites: Program chair consent.

 8200 Avionics Orientation

 An introduction to the repair of avionics equipment.
 Topics include: avionics repair procedures for air carriers and repair stations, publications, tools, and the build-up and marking of wire bundles.